top of page

 Fix my habits.
 Fix my reactions.
 Fix my discipline.
 Fix my emotions.
 Fix the way I showed up in relationships.
 Fix my body.

 And if I couldn’t fix something, I blamed myself.
+Hard.

 But life doesn’t work like that, and neither do people.
 I just hadn’t accepted that yet.